-Join fellow book lovers and enjoy a varied evening of the best new and independent writers reading, performing and discussing their works in a lovely London pub.
+Bookstock is a unique, grassroots literary night where you can join fellow book lovers and enjoy the best new and independent writers reading, performing and discussing their works in a lovely London pub.

 Bring along a book you've already read to exchange for one you haven't with new friends over a glass of wine (or two!)

 No other literary event gets you closer to writers.
 Share a drink with them and get personally dedicated copies of their books.

 Interested in joining a book group?
 Join us earlier at 6:30 for our 'meet & greet' - and we'll welcome and introduce you to groups looking for new members on the night.

 Enjoy fine wines and ales at the Green Man pub in NW1, directly opposite Great Portland Street Tube.
 The pub serves great food, too!

 And finally - you'll be able to buy books from Newham Bookshop, a thriving independent community bookseller based in East London for over 34 years.